+Reassess Your DevOps Approach to Avoid Flawed Implementations.
 DevOps is a transformative ethos that many global enterprises have used to their advantage.
-Mixing together a few tools and adding in new processes do not qualify to become a DevOps-fueled organization.
-Being a true fueled organizations demands much deeper understanding and adapting the right DevOps approach.
-Sometimes it is too late for organizations to realize that they are not achieving desired results with their DevOps approach and as a result they have to bear consequences of their flawed implementations.
+Mixing together a few tools and adding new processes do not qualify to become a DevOps-fueled organization.
+Being a truly fueled organization demands a much deeper understanding and adapting the right DevOps approach.
+Sometimes it is too late for organizations to realize that they are not achieving desired results with their DevOps approach and as a result, they have to bear the consequences of their flawed implementations.

 This section points to some of the most common flawed implementations and misconceptions surrounding DevOps.
 DevOps isn’t a title or award an organization can achieve, rather it is a culture and corporate philosophy that demands thorough understanding.
 The time is right to take a step back, reanalyze or reassess your DevOps approach to prevent flawed implementations.